-- b) Remove the canister, cartridges or filters. - Submerge the whole respirator into the solution and wash thoroughly. c) - Submerge the respirator in clean water and rinse thoroughly. d) - Hang the respirator for air-drying. e)
+- b) Remove the canister, cartridges or filters. - c) Submerge the whole respirator into the solution and wash thoroughly. - d) Submerge the respirator in clean water and rinse thoroughly. - e) Hang the respirator for air-drying.

 Note: When the respirator has been cleaned, place a checkmark under the section entitled "Cleaned and Sanitized".